 If a court finds that the parent threatens the child’s physical, mental or emotional well-being, a judge may order shorter visits, no overnight visits, restrictions on where the parent can take a child or visits supervised by a third party.
 A parent may be ordered to complete substance abuse treatment or anger management courses in order to be allowed unsupervised visits with a child.

 If a parent does not follow court orders regarding access to a child, the court may terminate that parent’s rights completely.

 Make The Call ASAP

 Whether you need to respond to accusations made by your child’s mother or you wish to pursue court orders limiting the mother’s access to your child, it is critical to enlist the services of an experienced family law attorney like me, who can develop a strong case on your behalf.
-Call our Brazos County office at 979-583-9200 or use my online contact form to schedule a consultation.
+Please use my online contact form to schedule a consultation.
 I will review the facts of your situation and provide a candid assessment of what you might expect as an outcome.